 AHEM may be considered the fulminant form of ADEM.
 It is defined by the presence of necrotising venulitis with perivascular haemorrhages, diffuse CNS ischemic lesions and myelin destruction 4.

 - marked cerebral oedema and congestion, often with herniation

-- punctate hemorrhages within the cerebral white matter, not infrequently necrotic
+- punctate haemorrhages within the cerebral white matter, not infrequently necrotic

 - not uncommonly presence of necrosis in basal ganglia

-Imaging appearances are dominated by fibrinoid venous necrosis, leading to acute hemorrhage with fibrin exudates and neutrophilic debris:
+Imaging appearances are dominated by fibrinoid venous necrosis, leading to acute haemorrhage with fibrin exudates and neutrophilic debris:

-- classically hemorrhages around the necrotic venules resembling “ring and ball”
+- classically haemorrhages around the necrotic venules resembling “ring and ball”

 - white matter ischemic changes adjacent to necrotic postcapillary venules

 - haemorrhage more prominent than demyelination